openpreserve/fido/README.txt

-  -recurse              recurse into subdirectories -zip                  recurse into zip and tar files -nocontainer          disable deep scan of container documents, increases speed but may reduce accuracy with big files -input INPUT          file containing a list of files to check, one per line. - means stdin -filename FILENAME    filename if file contents passed through STDIN -useformats INCLUDEPUIDS
+  -recurse              recurse into subdirectories -zip                  recurse into zip and tar files -nocontainer          disable deep scan of container documents, increases speed but may reduce accuracy with big files -pronom_only          disables loading of format extensions file, only PRONOM signatures are loaded, may reduce accuracy of results
+  -input INPUT          file containing a list of files to check, one per line. - means stdin -filename FILENAME    filename if file contents passed through STDIN -useformats INCLUDEPUIDS